NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-From the point of NSO, it is perfectly ok to send the entire config as a response to one of the requested top tags, and to send an empty response otherwise.
+From the point of NSO, it is perfectly ok to send the entire config as a response to one of the requested toptags and to send an empty response otherwise.

 Often some filtering is required of the output from the device.
 For example, perhaps part of the configuration should not be sent to NSO, or some keywords replaced with others.
 Here are some examples:

-**Stripping Sections, Headers, and Footers**
+Stripping Sections, Headers, and Footers:

 Some devices start the output from `show running-config` with a short header, and some add a footer.
 Common headers are `Current configuration:` and a footer may be `end` or `return`.
 In the example below we strip out a header and remove a footer.